Yamana Gold Inc. (AUY) vs. Its Peers: A Comparison

 Barclays gave a rating of “Equal Weight” to AUY, setting the target price at $5.50 in the report published on January 06th of the previous year.

-During the last 5 trading sessions, AUY fell by -2.80%, which changed the moving average for the period of 200-days by +0.19% in comparison to the 20-day moving average, which settled at $5.28.
-In addition, Yamana Gold Inc. saw -6.13% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AUY rose by +6.13%, which changed the moving average for the period of 200-days by +5.51% in comparison to the 20-day moving average, which settled at $5.27.
+In addition, Yamana Gold Inc. saw -2.16% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for AUY